ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 time, it can be frustrating.
 Strange error messages, or even worse, no idea at all how we can solve a concrete task.
-So maybe the best start with macros is to read the code of existing macros, to study the [macros]{.mod} module to see what is available, and maybe to follow some of the various tutorials listed at the end of this section.
+So maybe the best start with macros is to read the code of existing macros, to study the [macros] module to see what is available, and maybe to follow some of the various tutorials listed at the end of this section.
 And finally you would have to ask for help in the Nim forum, on IRC or the other Nim help channels.